-88 ICCPR Article 2(3)(a); African Union Declaration on the Principles Governing Democratic Elections in Africa, IV, 6 89 Constitution of Zimbabwe 2013, s.61 and s.62.
+88 ICCPR Article 2(3)(a); African Union Declaration on the Principles Governing Democratic Elections in Africa, IV, 6 must be established and implemented.
+The ZEC must be provided with the resources for and be held accountable to establishing an effective Media Monitoring Committee to fairly assess media coverage of political parties and candidates in the election period.

+89 Constitution of Zimbabwe 2013, s.61 and s.62.